MaxKorbmacher/OFAMS_Brain_Age/README.md

 |sub-3 u	|0.523604727|	0.007226934	|0.530987825|	0.006313065	|

-Longitudinal results suggest slightly better individual-level model fit than previous models (e.g., https://doi.org/10.1002/brb3.3219).
+Longitudinal results suggest better individual-level model fit than previous models (e.g., https://doi.org/10.1002/brb3.3219).

 Interrim conclusion from the model validation: We recommend using corrected brain age estimates, especially in the case of longitudinal analyses.